isaacvernon1/w205Project1/README.md

 Identify the main questions you'll need to answer to make recommendations (list below, add as many questions as you need).

-- Question 1: What are our definitions for a commuter trip?
+- Question 1: Are there more trips shorter than an hour or longer than an hour?

-- Question 2: How many of our trips were what define as commuter trips?
+- Question 2: Is there an hour in the day that we have low ridership?

 - Question 3: Is there a day in the week that we have low ridership?

-- Question 4: Is there an hour in the day that we have low ridership?
+- Question 4: How many of our trips were what we intially define as commuter trips (Mon - Fri, 7-10am, 4-7pm, Different start and end stations, between 5 minutes and 1 hour)?

-- Question 5: Are there more trips shorter than an hour or longer than an hour?
+- Question 5:

 - ...

-- Question n:
+- Question n: What are our definitions for a commuter trip?

 ### Answers